 I will discuss all the traditional as well as unconventional methods of wearing a helmet with long hair in this article.
 You’ll also find valuable info such as why you should protect your hair from helmets along with some hair care tips while wearing one.
 So, let’s get to it.

-- How To Wear A Helmet With Long Hair?
+Is It Really Possible To Wear A Helmet With Long Hair?

-Yes, it is possible to wear a helmet despite having long hair.
+Yes, it is absolutely possible to wear a helmet despite having long hair.
 However, it is only achievable if you know how to protect your hair before wearing a helmet.

 There are a few tweaks to how to wear a helmet with long hair.
 For instance, those who wear a helmet with long hair should use a doo-rag, scarf, bandana, etc., to keep the hair in order.

 Most riders often complain about hair breakage or damage when wearing a helmet.
 Some also complain about their hair being messy when they get to their destinations and take off their helmet.
 All these problems can be fixed by simply altering the hair-do.
 The section below will give you a detailed idea about how to wear a helmet with long hair using simple hair braid styles.

 What Hairstyles Are Suitable To Wear With A Helmet?

 Sometimes, riding can get messy because hair gets into the eyes, or the helmet might not be a good fit.
 Those who have long hair will benefit from the hairstyles below.